-College of Arts and Sciences is the historic core of the university and, with 31 majors, four masters programs, and 204 full-time faculty, is the largest unit on campus.
-Adding two new majors in 2012, Italian and behavioral neuroscience, the College is committed to providing students with a comprehensive and interdisciplinary education that echoes its liberal arts tradition.
-All USD undergraduates take the college’s core curriculum, which exemplifies the intellectual vitality of a liberal arts education.
-The quality of our faculty and students is reflected in the college’s 22 honor and professional societies which include Phi Beta Kappa and Mortar Board.
+College of Arts and Sciences is the historic core of the university and, with 31 majors, four masters programs, and 225 full-time faculty, is the largest unit on campus.
+The College is committed to providing students with a comprehensive and interdisciplinary education that echoes its liberal arts tradition and to support students with their academic programs and research aspirations.
+The intellectual disciplines within the College assist students in developing a coherent, integrated, and rich world view.
+All USD undergraduates take the College's core curriculum, which exemplifies the intellectual vitality of a liberal arts education.
+The quality of faculty and students is reflected in the 19 honor and professional societies which include Phi Beta Kappa and Mortar Board.

 School of Business Administration develops socially responsible business leaders with a global mindset and a passion for innovation.
 The school is accredited by the Association to Advance Collegiate Schools of Business, the top accrediting body for business schools globally.
 Bloomberg Businessweek has ranked the school 40th among U.S. undergraduate business programs and 14th among U.S. part-time MBA programs.
 Bloomberg Businessweek has also given the school's faculty A+ grade for teaching quality in seven consecutive ranking.

-Engineering offers a unique Bachelor of Sciences/Bachelor of Arts dual degree, the only one in the nation automatically earned by all graduates.
+Shiley-Marcos School of Engineering offers a unique Bachelor of Sciences/Bachelor of Arts dual degree, the only one in the nation automatically earned by all graduates.
 Our curriculum emphasizes preparation for work in industry and the development of professionalism and values.
 Our students become innovators by participating in real-world engineering projects in such fields as alternative energy and health care technology.
-USD engineering was ranked 26th among non-doctoral engineering programs by U.S. News & World Report.
+USD engineering was ranked 22nd among non-doctoral engineering programs by U.S. News & World Report.

 Hahn School of Nursing and Health Science is a premier private graduate school with a public conscience.
 The school has been ranked in the top 10 percent of graduate nursing programs by U.S. News & World Report.
 Our faculty are internationally recognized in their fields and have extensive postgraduate research training.
 Faculty maintain vigorous programs of research and the school has been awarded the largest research grant in USD history.
 Our Nursing Clinical Simulation Laboratory is unique in the state of California and provides expert clinical training using cutting-edge technology.
 On a global level, our alumni are making a profound impact on health in high-level leadership positions in academic and clinical settings.